The Texas Tribune: History

 Thornton hired Smith, the longtime editor of Texas Monthly, to be CEO and editor-in-chief of the Tribune, and the two recruited Ramsey, the longtime editor and owner of Texas Weekly, to be managing editor.
 Smith and Ramsey subsequently hired several well-known members of the Capitol press corps to join the team: Matt Stiles, of the Houston Chronicle; Emily Ramshaw, of the Dallas Morning News; Brandi Grissom, of the El Paso Times; Elise Hu, of KVUE-TV; and Reeve Hamilton, who covered the Texas Legislature for The Texas Observer.
 Morgan Smith, formerly of Slate, started writing for the Tribune in January 2010.

-Thornton raised more than US $2 million before the project was made public in July 2009.
+Thornton raised more than US$2 million before the project was made public in July 2009.
 By the time The Texas Tribune debuted on November 3, 2009, it had raised $3.6 million from more than 1,000 individual donors and at least fifty corporate sponsors.

 The Texas Tribune has been actively developing an open source publishing platform along with The Bay Citizen, specifically tailored for nonprofit news organizations like itself.
 The system, named Armstrong, was funded through a $975,000 grant from the John S. and James L. Knight Foundation.
 It is based on technology the Tribune has been using since 2009.

+In March 2025, Tribune founder John Thornton died.
+He was 59.

 Personnel

-Current staff includes Sonal Shah, CEO; April Hinkle, Chief Revenue Officer; Terry Quinn, Chief Development Officer; Natalie Choate, Chief Communications Officer; Evan Lambert, Chief Financial Officer; Liam Andrew, Chief Product Officer; Jacob Villanueva, Chief Creative Officer and Ayan Mittra, Senior Managing Editor.
+Current staff includes Sonal Shah, CEO; April Hinkle, Chief Revenue Officer; Terry Quinn, Chief Development Officer; Natalie Choate, Chief Operating Officer; Evan Lambert, Chief Financial Officer; Liam Andrew, Chief Product Officer; Jacob Villanueva, Chief Creative Officer and Ayan Mittra, Senior Managing Editor.
 Co-founders Evan Smith and Ross Ramsey retired in 2022.

 Brian Thevenot, a two-time Pulitzer Prize winner who was formerly special projects editor for The Times Picayune of New Orleans, joined the staff in October 2009.
 He has since left the Tribune, and is now business editor at the St. Louis Post-Dispatch.
 Elise Hu departed in 2011 to join NPR in Washington, D.C., and Matt Stiles later joined her at NPR.

-In May 2011, the Tribune announced the hiring of the two-time AP Staff Writer of the Year, Jay Root, formerly of the Fort Worth Star-Telegram.
+In May 2011, the Tribune announced the hiring of Jay Root, formerly of the Fort Worth Star-Telegram and the Associated Press, who had twice been named Staff Writer of the Year by the Associated Press.

+Effective October 18, 2021, Sewell Chan was named editor-in-chief.
+Following Chan's departure to the Columbia Journalism Review, Matthew Watkins was made editor-in-chief on September 9, 2024.

+In August 2023, the Tribune underwent its first round of layoffs in the publication's history.